CHINA-Aason/aason.github.com/README.md

 # aason.github.com
-Today is the Dong Mei's birthday.
-This is the best wishes for the Dong Mei who is my best friend.
+This is a Invitation Letter.
+The organizater is Yin Zhang.